-The timeline will be defined with more precision during the next EUGridPMA meeting (Lyon, September 2012), the two milestones are:
+The timeline will be defined with more precision during the next EUGridPMA meeting (Lyon, September 2012).
+There are two milestones:

-- 1. All the CAs must be able to deliver SHA-2 signed certificates by the October 2012 - 2.
-EUGridPMA member CAs will be allowed to release SHA-2 certs not before 1st January 2013 - a.
-This does not mean that all the certificates released after January 2013 must be SHA-2 - b.
-The exact date from which CAs will be allowed to release SHA-2 certificates, will not be before January 2013, and is to be determined based on a comprehensive risk assessment [R 1] including the operational issues in the infrastructure.
-That may result in limited (few months) rescheduling of the recommended general availability introduction.
+- 1. All the CAs must be able to issue SHA-2 signed certificates by October 2012. - 2.
+EUGridPMA member CAs will not be allowed to release SHA-2 certificates before 1st January 2013: - a.
+This does not mean that all certificates issued after January 2013 must be SHA-2 b.
+The exact date from which CAs will be allowed to release SHA-2 certificates will not be before January 2013, and is to be determined based on a comprehensive risk assessment [R 1] including any operational issues for the Grid infrastructure.
+That may result in a limited (a few months) rescheduling of the recommended introduction of SHA-2 for general availability.

-Point 1) should not change anything for the relying parties, being an internal re-structuration for the CAs.
+Point 1 should not imply any change for relying parties, since it is purely an internal re-structuring for the CAs.

-Point 2) will instead affect the infrastructure, and this step needs to be carefully scheduled considering the readiness of the Grid infrastructure to accept SHA-2 certificates.
-For this reason the initial proposed date - the 1^{st} of January 2013 - could be reconsidered depending on the risk analysis.
+Point 2 will however affect the infrastructure, and this step needs to be carefully scheduled considering the readiness of the Grid infrastructure to accept SHA-2 certificates.
+For this reason the initially proposed date - the 1st of January 2013 - may be reconsidered, depending on the outcome of the risk analysis.

-Currently the certificates used in the infrastructure have a lifespan from 13 to 18 months, this means that SHA-2 certificates should be widely used one year in advance the moment when a SHA-1 vulnerability is discovered.
-As the previous hash algorithm will be demonstrated to be no more reliable, all the SHA-1 certificates have to be re-issued with a SHA-2 signature.
-If, in that moment, the majority of the certificates are still SHA-1, the upgrade could be a challenging task (if not disruptive) for the whole infrastructure.
+Currently the certificates used in the EGI infrastructure have a lifespan from 13 to 18 months, which means that SHA-2 certificates must be in widespread use at least one year in advance of the time when SHA-1 is considered to be compromised.
+If SHA-1 is demonstrated to be insecure, all existing SHA-1 certificates will have to be re-issued with a SHA-2 signature.
+If, at that point, the majority of certificates are still SHA-1, the upgrade could be a challenging task (if not disruptive) for the whole infrastructure.